mischegoss/covid-visualizer/README.md

-# Simple COVID Visualizer Tool
+# Simple COVID Visualizer

-Simple tool to visualize death from COVID using JavaScript and basic CSS
+The Simple COVID Visualizer uses JavaScript and the [COVID Tracking API](https://covidtracking.com/) to render a graphic illustrating the daily death toll of COVID in the US

+## Demo

+The visualization can be seen [here](https://mischegoss.github.io/covid-visualizer/)